Treyzer567/landing-page/README.md

 These tools (with the exception of the Sign-On Page) are used through iFrames on Homarr.
 They can be used directly as their own site or as an iFrame - each one should be fairly flexible.

+Apple Music is planned and somewhat added but not usable due to not having an Apple Developer account.
+If you have one or are able to add/test it - you are more than welcome to.

 ---

 ## Pages